frontity/docs/docs/api-reference-1/frontity.md

   libraries: {
     fills: {
       libNamespace: {
-        ComponentName: MyComponent
+        ComponentName: FillComponent
       },
     },
   },
 };
 ```

-Note that `libNamespace.ComponentName` here matches what is referenced in `state.fills.namespace.namOfTheFill.library` above. `MyComponent` here is the actual component which is defined elsewhere and may be imported.
-The return value of this component, i.e. `MyComponent`, is the content that will be inserted into HTML at the position of the `<Slot>` that it is attached to.
+Note that `libNamespace.ComponentName` here matches the value of `state.fills.namespace.nameOfTheFill.library` above. `FillComponent` here is the actual component which is defined elsewhere and may be imported.
+The return value of this component, i.e. `FillComponent`, is the content that will be inserted into HTML at the position of the `<Slot>` that it is attached to.